Factbox: Republicans vying to take on Obama in 2012

 Bachmann, 55, reached the top tier of Republican candidates after a strong performance in the first major debate in June.
 She has since fallen to single digits in opinion surveys.

-The Minnesota congresswoman won the Iowa straw poll in August and is now focusing her campaign in the state, although her support there has dropped to 10 percent or below.
+The Minnesota member of the House won the Iowa straw poll in August and is now focusing her campaign in the state, although her support there has dropped to 10 percent or below.

 Known for strong religious views and uncompromising positions on financial issues, Bachmann is seen as having little appeal to moderate Republicans or independents.